squarism/particle_bridge/README.md

 For now the instructions are TBD except for the normal `cargo` commands.

 You need a [particle token](https://docs.particle.io/reference/cloud-apis/access-tokens/).
-Put this in `.env`.
+Put this in `.env` or set it in your shell's profile.

 ```
 # particle access token
 # https://docs.particle.io/reference/cloud-apis/access-tokens/
-TOKEN=xxx
+PARTICLE_TOKEN=xxx

 # the IP address of the pixelblaze as a websocket server
 PIXELBLAZE_HOST=ws://<ip>:81
 ```

 SSL on the pixelblaze is probably not setup, unknown but also support is not built in to this service.
 So the protocol is `ws://`.

+There's a systemd template if you want to run this as a service.

 ## License